 Any tennis fans out there?
 Novak Djokovic is a great example of an athlete who accelerated his career thanks to a nutritionist who spotted his autoimmune syndrome back in 2010.

 Djokovic had lost yet another Grand Slam, the Australian Open, to Tsonga.
 He was exhausted, wrung out, and couldn't understand why he kept losing.
 Yet by removing inflammatory dairy, gluten and sugar from his diet, we've since seen Djokovic in the last 8-years go from repeatedly losing Grand Slams to becoming the the World No. 1 and pretty much unbeatable, including winning Wimbledon just 12-months after changing his diet.

-Quoted from the actual Wimbledon footage: "It’s championship point (tense hush) … And there’s our new champion at Wimbledon!
-(Cue huge applause) ...
-Novak Djokovic.
+Quoted from the actual Wimbledon footage: "It’s championship point (tense hush) … (then cue huge applause) ...
+And there’s our new champion at Wimbledon!
+Novak Djokovic!
 He’s the new World No. 1 in every sense, and he deserves it.
 After the year that he’s had, he came in here as the People’s Favourite, and now he’s proved it.”

-To quote Djokovic from a lovely interview I watched, “I just needed that information about change of the diet and nutrition, and with that change in 2010 and the years after that I felt so stronger as a tennis player on the court, I recovered better, I had endurance, I had more clarity of mind, all of a sudden the horizons of life opened up to me, the circumstances in life I’ve had after that were phenomenal.”
+And to quote Djokovic himself, “I just needed that information about change of the diet and nutrition, and with that change in 2010 and the years after that I felt so stronger as a tennis player on the court, I recovered better, I had endurance, I had more clarity of mind, all of a sudden the horizons of life opened up to me, the circumstances in life I’ve had after that were phenomenal.”